-Tributary conveyance means pipes, ditches, catch basins, and inlets owned or operated by the Permittee and designed or used for collecting and conveying stormwater
+Tributary conveyance means the system of pipes, ditches, catch basins, and inlets owned or operated by the Permittee and designed or used for collecting and conveying stormwater that discharge to an outfall or DP with >24” diameter.

 Additional Guidance

 • Tributary conveyance refers to the MS4 conveyance system and not the natural stream system.